If you have been experiencing back pain for a long time or if the pain is severe, then it can be tempting to search online and to look for ‘answers’.

 Myth 7 - My back is out of place, I must have slipped a disc

-Around 90% of people that I see think that they have slipped a disc or that their back is out of place.
+Many patients who seek physiotherapy for back pain think that they have slipped a disc or that their back is out of place.

 The discs in your spine will not just slip or pop out.
 They cannot physically go anywhere or be put back in, because the complex system of muscles, ligaments and tissues around them keeps them in place.